joshuapack/TitleCaseThunderbirdAddon/README.md

 Note: Please do not post bugs or problems in review as I will actively fix them.

+2.6.1 Compatibility
+- Changed compatibility for all thunderbird versions

 2.6 Added Feature
 - Added option to turn on and off shortcut keys